barneycouch/couscousdetector/README.md

 ##Usage

 `couscous.py` scrapes the hall menu for our hated foods, provided as an argument.

-e.g. `python couscous.py "Soup"` will return a list of the days the dreaded Soup is due.
+So `python couscous.py "Soup"` will return a list of the days the dreaded Soup is due.

 `receive_email.py` and `send_email.py` check our inbox for new subscribers and provide and alternate (not currently used) way to send out the email alerts, respectively.